 For some 6,000 years, humans have made an indelible mark on history through the loops, strokes, and other characters that constitute the written form of language – handwriting.
 The study of handwriting is also an important part of forensic science.
 By analyzing the characteristics of a handwritten note or signature, a trained forensic document examiner may be able to extract valuable information for determining whether a note or signature is genuine, as well as the likely writer.
 As with all human endeavors, handwriting examination is not immune to errors.
 In June 2015, the US National Institute of Standards and Technology convened the Expert Working Group for Human Factors in Handwriting Examination to conduct a scientific assessment of the effects of human factors on forensic handwriting examination with the goal of recommending strategies and approaches to improve its practice and reduce the likelihood of errors.
 This report provides a comprehensive discussion of how human factors relate to all aspects of handwriting examinations including communicating conclusions to all relevant parties through reports and testimony.
 The report also discusses education, training, and certification as well as the role of quality assurance, quality control, and management in reducing errors.

-The document is not perfect (this type of thing rarely is).
-However, a lot of effort went into it and the end result deserves careful consideration and review by forensic practitioners and anyone interested in the field.
+The document is not perfect (this type of thing never can be).
+However, a lot of effort went into it and the end result deserves careful consideration and review by forensic practitioners, and anyone else interested in the field.
 The work addressed key issues like proper procedures, examiner qualifications and competency, evidence evaluation and reporting.

 You can get more information from the NIST Webpage: www.nist.gov/programs-projects/forensic-handwriting-examination-and-human-factors